magnusmickelsson/axon-livecoding/README.md

 # What else?

+Restlet configuration file [here](restlet-livecoding.json), for import into the Restlet browser addon.

 Hope you find it useful.
 Not that the code is NOT production quality, it's for teaching/exporing/learning purposes ONLY.